ShahrozeAli/Laravel-Backpack-admin-panel/README.md

 # Laravel-Backpack-admin-panel
-This guide will help you create your laravel backpack admin panel
+This guide will help you create your laravel backpack admin panel run these commands side by side in your terminal

 Laravel Backpack/base %https://laravel-backpack.readme.io/docs/install-on-laravel-54

+run

 > composer require backpack/base